g0vNYC/talkto.nyc/content/survey/jasmin-sanchez-for-city-council-2017.md

 polis_id: 7zusj8buec
 ---

-Survey created by Jasmin Sanchez, 2017 Council Candidate, New York City Council District 2.
+Jasmin Sanchez, 2017 Council Candidate, New York City Council District 2, has created this survey to know what your priorities are for improving and protecting the community.